 If you don’t know, we love chicken wings at our house.
 So it was only a matter of time before the tangy blue cheese buffalo flavor got combined with classic keto chicken salad.
-If you are looking for low carb salads, but like me, want a little protein to keep you going, give this recipe a try!
+If you are looking for keto salads, but like me, want a little protein to keep you going, give this recipe a try!
 Or, check out my pesto chicken salad or my favorite curry chicken salad.

 Buffalo Chicken Salad Video Tutorial